-One subject that deserves attention is the modern ideology of Transhumanism.
-Transhumanism is a broad set of aims, hopes, aspirations and philosophical claims which centre around augmenting the human experience of life, transcending our limitations and radically expanding our capabilities - using science and technology.
-This might include technologies from artificial intelligence, to highly sophisticated powerful algorithms, to expanding the power of the brain with technological upgrades.
-But more shocking is the interest in overcoming the problem of death.
-A number of solutions are proposed for this.
-Extending consciousness by uploading it to some kind of cloud technology, freezing the human head or body to "resurrect" when the technology is perceived to be ready or prolonging the life of the body indefinitely.
+In our own world, transhumanism is focused on augmenting the human experience of life, transcending our limitations and radically expanding our capabilities - using science and technology.
+This includes the use of artificial intelligence, sophisticated algorithms and technological upgrades to expand brain power.
+For many, however, its main focus is overcoming the problem of death.
+A number of solutions are proposed for this: Extending consciousness by uploading it to some kind of cloud technology, freezing the human head or body to await future technology that can resurrect it, or prolonging the life of the body indefinitely.

-Transhumanism will lead humanity forward to understand what seems like a simple truth: that the spectre of ageing and death are unwanted, and we should strive to control and eliminate them.
+The spectre of ageing and death are unwanted, and we should strive to control and eliminate them.
+(Zoltan Istvan)

-Zoltan Istvan

 In 2030 we will be ageless and everyone will have an excellent chance to live forever.
-2030 is a dream and a goal.

-Fereidoun M. Esfandiary
+(Fereidoun M. Esfandiary)